greg-raven/grus/_posts/2013-09-11-that-would-be-a-war-crime.md

 ---
-title: 'That WOULD be a war crime'
+title: "That WOULD be a war crime"
 layout: post
 categories:
 - Cartoon